antimof/UxPlay/README.md

 # ChangeLog
 1.35  2021-09-10   now uses a GLib MainLoop, and builds on MacOS (tested on Intel Mac, 10.15 ).
-                   New option  -t _timeout_ for relauching server if no connections were active in previous _timeout_ seconds (to renew Bonjour registration).
+                   New option  -t _timeout_ for relaunching server if no connections were active in previous _timeout_ seconds (to renew Bonjour registration).

 1.341 2021-09-04   fixed: render logger was not being destroyed by stop_server()